benjie-git/CardStock/README.md

     depending on where the lame library was installed.)

 4. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
-5. run using the newly installed commands cardstock and cardstock_viewer
+5. run using the newly installed cardstock command

 ### 3. Or download the latest, pre-built CardStock application for Mac or Windows
 1. Download CardStock for Mac or Windows here: https://github.com/benjie-git/CardStock/releases/latest